jwmarcus/guides/amateur-radio/packet-bbs.md

    ADC Value                     50
 ```

-If you fail to get this result (i.e. infinte retries), try other ports such as /dev/ttyS0, /dev/ttyAMA0, or you may need to disable the bluetooth chip in /boot/config with options to free up the uart chip like so:
+If you fail to get this result (i.e. infinite retries), try other ports such as /dev/ttyS0, /dev/ttyAMA0, or you may need to disable the bluetooth chip in /boot/config with options to free up the uart chip like so:

 ```
 dtoverlay=pi3-disable-bt